HTML has links - PDF has Authentication

 (D) Massage services.

-(ii) The taxpayer's service relates to a specific, known location(s), then the benefit is received at those location(s).
-The following is a nonexclusive list of services related to specific, known location(s):
+(ii) If the taxpayer's service does not require the customer to be physically present, and the taxpayer's service relates to a specific, known location(s), then the customer receives the benefit at that location(s).
+The following is a nonexclusive list of services related to a specific, known location(s):

 (A) Wedding planning;